Nishant R.

 Reduces Risks

-• Sanity testing aids in early risk detection, preventing major issues from advancing to later stages in the development process.
+Sanity testing ensures that the code change works correctly, preventing major issues from advancing to later stages in the development process.
 In other words, testers can resolve the issues before they get worse or cause more problems, thereby saving time and resources.

 Drawbacks of Sanity Testing